FreeUKGen/MyopicVicar/doc/release_notes/freereg_release-notes-2019-08-04.md

   * Retain contact information if validation error #Issue_1958
   * Confirm that results are not returned if maximum results number is exceeded #Issue_1989
+  * Changed default sort for archived contacts to ascending instead of descending
+  * Eliminate fractions on percentages for Userid statistics

   __Fixes__
   ---------